 - Build your capacity to analyze and respond to problems in the field

 - Gain the skills needed to operate effectively on the public stage

 We are pleased to announce that after an unprecedented number of applicants to the Harvard DrPH, we have successfully completed the admissions process for the inaugural class.
-Fifteen candidates, the Centennial Fellows, have accepted our offer of admission to the program and begin July 1, 2014.
+Fifteen candidates, the Centennial Fellows, have accepted our offer of admission to the program and began July 1, 2014.
 The Centennial Fellows are an extraordinary group of talented and diverse candidates from across the United States and around the world.

-Please visit again soon for the revamped website, expected in mid-to-late July 2014.
+Please visit again soon for the revamped website, expected in August 2014.
 In the interim, add your name to our mailing list and review the frequently asked questions section.
 Applications for the next cohort that starts in July 2015 are due by December 15, 2014 (application available in September 2014).